momanyisamuel/momanyisamuel/README.md

 ### Hi there 👋
 I'm Momanyi.
 I work as a Infosec Analyst and Javascript Developer.
-In my spare time I focus on learning about algorithms in JavaScriptor learn Python so as to start experimenting with machine learning algorithms and math behind them, etc.
+In my spare time I focus on learning about algorithms in JavaScript or learning Python so as to start experimenting with machine learning algorithms and math behind them, etc.

 ### Getting in touch